Quick summary

 How do I apply for a Disability Card?

-Getting a disabled person’s card is an administrative process that starts with an application for a disabled person’s card at the labour office of your place of residence.
-The process is not immediate, the length of time it takes to obtain a disability card depends on the individual case and the quality of the documentation provided.
+Getting a disability card is an administrative process that starts with an application for a disability card at the labour office of your place of residence.
+The process is not completed immediately; how long it takes to obtain a disability card depends on the individual case and the quality of the documentation provided.
 It usually takes several weeks to several months.

 The application for a disability card is made on a prescribed form, which can be obtained in person at a branch of the Labour Office or downloaded online from the website of the Ministry of Labour and Social Affairs.